I was doodling while pretending to watch ALIAS on Netflix, and I made this.

 LOVE this!!
 And so true about Alias.
 Same for Revenge which got kind of Alias-esque this season.
 I can’t watch a show that forces me NOT to multi-task.
 Just don’t have time for that!

 EXACTLY!
 Unless it’s a movie, I never just sit and watch anything.
 With Alias, I’ll be drawing or whatever and realize there’s been nothing but (exciting, death-defying) music for 10 minutes.
 No dialogue so I have no idea what’s going on.
 I may not make it through Season 1.

 My mission: make art, do work, and engage in shenanigans that inspire fearless love, soulful evolution, and wild creativity as a way of life.

 And if, in the process, epic quantities of cheesecake are consumed, all the better!
 For my illustrated story, click here.

-Get my first coloring book, Art Out Loud, as a free pdf download, plus news, art, and soul in your inbox every 2(ish) weeks!
+Get my first coloring book, Art Out Loud, as a free pdf download when you sign up for my newsletter!

 © 2017 Judy Clement Wall.
 All Rights Reserved.